opentelekomcloud-docs/scalable-file-service/umn/source/management/managing_sfs_turboobs_storage_interworking.rst

    -  Data can be evicted by time or capacity depending on which rule is triggered first.
    -  Cold data eviction is enabled by default, and the default duration is 60 hours.
 To configure a cold data eviction duration by calling the API, see section "Updating a File System" in the *Scalable File Service API Reference*.
    -  Services will be affected if the capacity of an SFS Turbo file system is used up, so you are advised to configure an alarm rule on Cloud Eye to monitor the file system capacity usage.
-   -  When a file system capacity alarm is generated, change the cold data eviction duration to a shorter one, for example from 60 hours to 40 minutes to speed up data eviction, or simply expand the file system capacity.
+   -  When a file system capacity alarm is generated, change the cold data eviction duration to a shorter one, for example, from 60 hours to 40 minutes, to speed up data eviction, or simply expand the file system capacity.
+   -  In high-performance scenarios, you are advised to configure a relatively long eviction duration to avoid the high latency caused by frequently loading data from OBS.

 Task Status
 -----------